pholat/HID_PID/README.md

 PID controller based on VUSB device

-→ It's not usable yet - data exchange has to be finished
+→ It's not fully usable yet - data exchange has to be finished now you can only add some lines changing tempSet so it would work how you would love it to.

 → It's goal it to create usable, minimal PID controller and soft needed to calibrate PID values